mijndert/blog/src/pages/styles.md

 - Item 2
 - Item 3

+<aside>This is an aside used for calling out important information.</aside>

 ![My messy desk with a bunch of cables and my Kobo e-reader](/img/week-notes-19.jpeg) *Image caption.*